-1. What file format do we need to bring for CD or vinyl mastering?
-1 2.
-Listen Carefully to Your Final Bounces 1 3.
-Do I Normalize my mixes?
-1 4.
+1. What file format do we need to supply for mastering?
+2. Listen Carefully to Your Final Bounces ٦ 3.
+Do I Normalize my mixes? ٦ 4.
 Do I need to limit or compress the stereo mix before mastering?
 2 5.
 Do I need 'ISRC' codes on my master?
 3 6.
-I'm selling my tunes on line as mp3s.
-Can I bring mp3s to mastering?
+I'm selling my tunes online as Mp3s.
+Can I bring Mp3s to mastering?
 3 7.
 Should I listen to my tunes outside my studio?
 3 8.
 How far in advance do I need to book in at Crystal Mastering?
-3 9.
+4 9.
 Do I need to attend the mastering session?
 4 10.
 Do I really need to organise a listening session prior to my mastering booking?
-4 11. .
-Tips for Vinyl Mastering 4 12. .
-Post Masterina 5
+4 11.
+Tips for Vinyl releases 5

-1. What file format do we need to bring for CD or vinyl mastering?
+1. What file format do we need to supply for mastering?

-Whether your mixes are being mastered for CD or vinyl release, 24-bit WAV or AIFF files are the standard format to present at mastering.
+Whether your mixes are being mastered for streaming, CD or vinyl release, 24 bit WAV files are the standard format to present at mastering.
+(32 bit is also acceptable)

 Sampling rates from 44.1kHz through to 96kHz are all perfectly acceptable.
 If possible, we also like the mixes to be labeled in the following manner - '01.
-This is it 24/44'.
+This is it 24/48'.
 This tells us that the song called, 'This is it', is the first track on the album.
-It also lets us know that the bit resolution is 24 bit and that the sampling rate used is 44.1kHz.
+It also lets us know that the bit resolution is 24 bit and that the sampling rate used is 48kHz.